syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 Create a new Android application in Xamarin Studio or Visual Studio for Xamarin.Android.

-##Adding the data grid in Xamarin.Android using desinger page
+##Adding the data grid in Xamarin.Android using designer page

 1. Add a new axml file inside the layout folder.